2023 ICGT Council

 Mohammad Alam, Treasurer

-Mohammad Alam moved to Toledo from New York in March 2017 and since then has been associated within this Community.
-He is a General Member of ICGT and has been a volunteer of Islami Food Bank of Toledo.
-Mohammad has become a Council Member of ICGT for the Period of 01-2023 to 12-2024.
+Mohammad Alam moved to Toledo from New York in March 2017 and since then has been associated with this community.
+He is a general member of ICGT and has been a volunteer of Islamic Food Bank of Toledo.
+Mohammad has been a Council Member of ICGT Since January, 2023.

-He did his Post Graduation in Business from the University of Dhaka in 1994, and MBA from Melbourne University in 2005, and current working as a Global Sourcing and Supply Chain Professional at Libbey Glass.
+He did his post graduation in Business from the University of Dhaka in 1994, and an MBA from Melbourne University in 2005, and currently working as a Global Sourcing and Supply Chain Professional at Libbey Glass.

 Mariam Abdoney, Secretary